pucilpet/mariadb-galera-swarm/README.md

     - Schedulers may not be launching nodes quickly enough
     - Service discovery systems may be slow to propagate updates via DNS
  - If the file `/usr/local/lib/startup.sh` exists it will be sourced in the start.sh script.
+ - If you need to promote a running node to be a new "Primary Component" you can run the following command to do so:
+       $ docker exec -i <container> mysql -p /primary-component.sql

 ### Credit